LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 - Monday
   - Start the assigned reading and videos.
-    (Take the quiz when you finish.)
+    (Take the quiz as soon as you finish the reading.)
-  - Participate in class in person or via Zoom.
+  - Participate in class by coming in person or via Zoom, or watching the Zoom recording.

-- By Tuesday night
+- Tuesday
   - Complete a code review of last week's lab for your lab partner (starting the 2nd week).

 - Wednesday
-  - Before class starts, take the quiz.
   - Participate in class
 - Thursday
+  - Deadlien for taking the quiz.
-  - By midnight: submit the production version of your lab work from last week.
+  - Submit the production version of your lab from last week.

-- By Friday night
+- Sunday

   - Post the beta version of your lab for this week.